Appearance

 Devices API

-The Devices API let's you retrieve device inventory, get settings per device, update settings per device, get available firmware versions per device and update firmware version per device.
+The Devices API lets you retrieve device inventory, get and update device settings, as well as get and update firmware for every device.

 Most important query Parameters: